-Is WVEC an equine rescue group?
+Would it be an equine rescue group?

-No. This is a new coalition that will connect experienced, self starting horse lovers in each country statewide who will seek to offer horse owners in their county 4 things: 1.
+No. This would be a new coalition that will connect experienced, self starting horse lovers in each country statewide who will seek to offer horse owners in their county 4 things: 1.
 A resource list of reputable farriers, vets, trainers and boarding facilities 2.
 A list of horsemen and women who can aid animal control and sheriff’s departments in seizure cases by offering foster homes and transport 3.
 Work with farmers to both donate hay and store hay for a hay bank in each county.
 4. Being a resource to owners unable to keep their horses by offering education on safely placing their horses, networking the horses through social media and working on giving owners options to keep their horses.